TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-general.md

 * Also please see [Usage of Bulk support](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples/Usage/BulkSupport)

 **Is it advised to use both Pull (indexer) and Push (SDK) strategies on the same index?**
-<br>You can use both strategies but you should keep in mind that when indexer run it will re-index the data based on the source so if push API is doing something differently than data source, indexer will overlap it or vice versa.
+<br>You can use both strategies but you should keep in mind that when indexer runs it will re-index the data based on the source so if push API is doing something differently than data source, indexer will overlap it or vice versa.
 <br>If you are getting duplicated records, this may be due to the indexer will base64encode _rid, so if you base64encode and make sure that push API is getting same rid as indexer then you should not see duplicates.
 For additional information please see the following article [Create a target search index](https://docs.microsoft.com/azure/search/search-howto-index-cosmosdb#3---create-a-target-search-index)